 Opticians provide an eye health check that can spot issues with vision, general health problems and signs of eye conditions .

 Optometrists carry out eye tests to check the quality of your sight.
-They look for signs of eye disease which may need treatment from a doctor or eye surgeon and prescribe and fit glasses and contact lenses.
+They look for signs of eye disease that may need treatment from a doctor or eye surgeon and prescribe and fit glasses and contact lenses.

 Dispensing opticians fit glasses and contact lenses, but do not test eyes.
 They can give you advice on types of lens, such as single-vision or bifocal, and help you to choose frames.